Sabicool/Medicine/01 Disciplines/Immunology/Emergencies/Anaphylaxis.md

 			- Glucagon can also cause positive ionotropic and chronotropic effects on the heart and improves vasodilation; also stabilises mast cells
 		- Give ==atropine 0.6 mg IV boluses== if bradycardia unresponsive to adrenaline
 	- *Cardiac arrest*
-		- Give adrenaline 1 mg IV dose and repeat; can use larger doses of adrenaline 3-5 mg IV
+		- Give ==adrenaline 1 mg IV== dose and repeat; can use larger doses of adrenaline 3-5 mg IV
 		- Deliver rapid boluses up to 60 mL/kg of normal saline
 	- *Adjunctive agents*
 		- Laryngeal oedema